 • History of hypersensitivity to biologic agents or any of the excipients in the formulation

-• Cohorts 5 and 6 and later cohorts, as appropriate: Participants with a history of spinal cord compression, raised intra-cerebral pressure, clinically significant vertebral joint pathology or any other current abnormalities in the lumbar region which could prevent the lumbar puncture procedure.
+• Only for cohorts where CSF samples are planned to be collected: Participants with a history of spinal cord compression, raised intra-cerebral pressure, clinically significant vertebral joint pathology or any other current abnormalities in the lumbar region which could prevent the lumbar puncture procedure.

 Prior/Concomitant Therapy: